 Hi, I’m Ari.
 I started this blog in the fall of 2017 to document a year of training for a hometown 10K.
 Then it turned into more of a general running blog.
 I wrote race recaps, marathon training posts, and anything I could think of that had to do with running.

 While I would like to continue to write about running, I want a central place to keep my long-form content (as well as create more of it), so this blog is meant to be a place for it all – the running and more.

-The title of this blog comes from the mantra I like to repeat during races.
+The title of this blog comes from the mantra I sometimes repeat during races.
 Saying “my body is a machine” over and over seems to separate my brain from the thing that is doing the running, which helps.
 Sometimes.

-DISCLAIMER: I am an idiot and don’t know what I’m talking about most of the time.
-I’m not an expert.
+I’m not an expert in any health-related field.
+None of my own training, running, workouts, or anything else I do is meant to be advice for anyone else.
+Consult your doctor before embarking on a fitness or running program.
+Basically, I am an idiot and don’t know what I’m talking about most of the time.
 I’m usually wrong.
 Don’t do anything I do.